alrevuelta/alrevuelta.github.io/_posts/2022-08-17-eth-blocks-stats.md

 MEV stands for *Maximal Extractable Value*.
 It refers to the value that can be extracted by **including**, **excluding**, or **changing** the order of the transactions within a block.
 Since the miners/validators are the ones creating the blocks and appending them to the ledger, they have this power.
 Note that changing the order or excluding transactions in the block they propose is not against the protocol rules, so MEV can be extracted without acting maliciously (ethics aside).
 Some ways of MEV:
 * **frontrunning**: Let's say that you have detected an arbitrage opportunity between two DEX, and try to benefit from that.
 You create a transaction and send it to the mempool.
 Well, the miner/validator creating the next block will see your transaction, and will most likely include their transaction first, so that when you arrive, the arbitrage opportunity no longer exists because someone else has already benefited from it.
 * **sandwiching**: Are you buying a high amount of Eth?
 Well, that will push the price up a bit.
-If someone sees this transaction in the mempool, it will place a transaction before you buying Eth, then yours and then one selling.
+If someone sees this transaction in the *mempool*, it will place a transaction before you buy Eth, then yours and then one selling.

 4 Etheruem Pools and Validators
 ---

-At the time of writing, Ethereum's consensus layer is made out of more than 415.000[[3]](https://www.beaconcha.in) validators.
+At the time of writing, Ethereum's consensus layer is made out of more than 415.000<sup>[[4]](https://www.beaconcha.in)</sup> validators.
 In each slot (every 12 seconds) a validator is randomly chosen to propose the block in that slot.
 An epoch contains 32 slots, so a given validator "rolls the dice" 32 times per epoch to propose a block.

 With that high number of validators, you may think that it won't be very likely that a validator proposes more than one block per epoch, and even less likely that it proposes multiple blocks in a row, which is what we are studying in this post.